kconfeiteiro/kconfeiteiro/README.md

 ## About me

-I am a graduate of Embry-Riddle Aeronautical University (Daytona Beach campus) with a B.S. in Astronomy & Astrophysics and a minor in Applied Mathematics.
+I am a graduate of Embry-Riddle Aeronautical University (Daytona Beach campus) with a B.S in Astronomy & Astrophysics and a minor in Applied Mathematics.
 My undergraduate research focused on calculating stellar ages using the rotation-age relationship, an astrophysical paradigm known as gyrochronology.
 I have experience in Python, JavaScript, MATLAB, Java, HTML, and CSS, with the greatest proficiency in Python (2 years), JavaScript (1.5 years), and Java (4 months).

 <!-- - B.Sc. in Astronomy & Astrophysics, minor in Applied Mathematics (Spring 2023)